- Therapy Blog

 Since 1998, I have responded to over 400 onsite and telephonic Critical Incidents.
 These have ranged from traumatic death to natural disasters and terrorism.
 On-site trauma response services can be at your office or home.

 - Surviving a tragedy or crisis does not mean you have a ‘disorder’ (PTSD, the ‘D’ stands for Disorder)

 - Left unmanaged PTS can develop into PTSD

 - Traumatic Stress is not just the result of combat, terrorism or natural disaster.
 It can also result from crime, health issues or other major life changes like job loss

 Mindfulness-based trauma recovery does not focus on re-living the trauma; instead, we focus on noticing what you are feeling and building the skills to move you forward with your life.

 Buddy: The therapy dog

 Buddy is a regular presence in my office.
 He helps people feel at ease.
 He is quite intuitive, does not bark, and enjoys playing at Zilker Park.
 If he is not in “work” mode, he will likely come say hello, then go to sleep beside me.
+Sometimes, you’ll find him looking out the window in the waiting room; or sleeping in front of it.
 Feel free to give him a scratch, he’s super friendly!
-But please don’t just give him treats–he has to earn them, and sometimes he cannot have them if he has already gobbled several treats up from earlier clients.
+But, please don’t give him treats since by the end of the day he may have no appetite for his dinner!